YabiSkywalker/Highly-Available-Fault-Tolerant-Architecture/README.md

     2. main.tf are where the resources themselves are provisioned.
 Ex: All of the "resource" tags equate to a cloud resource, which is then followed by the kind of resource.
     3. provider.tf is where you will find that I am pointing to the "us-east-2" region as it is the closest region to me.
 Since this is for demonstration purposes, I designed my architecture in a single region with a multi-az configuration.
     4. variables.tf is where you will find my commonly used tags.
 I constantly reuse these as a provision resources within the main.tf script.

+The Jenkins job this triggers will deploy all the changes in the following stages:

+    1. Install TF
+    2. Checkout code from Main branch.
+    3. Terraform initalize
+    4. Terraform plan
+    5. Terraform apply
+    6. Terraform destroy (So we do not add unwanted costs.)